tranhelen/tranhelen/_posts/2016-09-26-youvegraduated1.md

 ## What next?

-Tune in next week for how to define who you are and understand what type of job you're looking for.
+Next, you'll have to understand what type of Designer you are so you can understand what type of job you're looking for.
+I tackle this in my [next post](http://helentran.com/youve-graduated-2).

 <hr class="small">